-University College (UC) at Fort Valley State University serves as the primary academic support unit for students during their first two years as undergraduate students.
-UC provides a wide variety of academic support programs and initiatives that are designed to create a successful transition to college life for students during their freshman and sophomore years.
-The services provided to students are coordinated through several offices, which include: Academic Advisement, Tutorial Services, Academic Counseling and Disability Services, and Testing and Assessments, and academic support services offered by the federally funded TRiO Student Support Services Program.
+The University College (UC) at Fort Valley State University serves as the primary academic support unit for students during their first two years as undergraduate students.
+The UC provides a variety of academic support programs and initiatives that are designed to create a successful transition to college life.
+The services provided to students are coordinated through several offices, which when utilized provide each student with effective and efficient academic support to increase the number of FVSU students who are not only retained, but persist toward graduation in four years.